CurtTilmes/perl6-eredis/README.md

 ## Associative usage

-_Redis::Async_ can also does Associative:
+*Redis::Async* also does the Associative role:

     $r<foo> = 'bar';